garysm/flutter_with_sockets/README.md

 # flutter_with_sockets
-WebSockets with a Flutter client
+WebSocket server with a Flutter client

 ## Setup
 Run in server folder